 Joel: Right.
 In terms of the way we looked at the business, "What's the line of demarcation?
 Where's the breaking point of uploading CSVs?"

 It's certainly somewhere less than 10,000 people or users.
 The initial use cases that came to us were "We want to offer this to the enterprise."

 Grant: Did you have design partners, like did you have early customers that were like--?

 Grant: OK, so did you talk about who those were or what the use cases were?

 Joel: We're in the security industry, so a lot of the customers tend to be pretty opaque, but big professional services firms--

-what we call "Federation," or the ability to talk outside the network is really important.
+Which brings up a really important feature, and that is what we call "Federation," or the ability to talk outside the network is really important.

 So a lot of what this was where I personally saw Wickr being used before I got to Wickr, was threat intel teams across different organizations who wanted to like, "I'm getting this signal and I want to ask if people are getting the same signal."

 In some cases there are regulations where people are not supposed to share information with other companies, but they wanted to do so in a manner where they thought it was fast and secure and private.
 They're trying to fight bad guys in real time.

 Grant: So, "We're getting this attack from some IP address over here.
 It's based in Pakistan, and we got to look at it.
 Are you seeing the same thing?"